6 of Our Best Apple Baking Recipes

 These light and healthy muffins are a delicious snack our kids gobble up.
 They also make a great snack for school lunches.
 Although store-bought applesauce is perfectly fine to use, if you have apples to use up it’s one of the easiest and best apple baking recipes.

 These easy vegan apple raisin cinnamon rolls are tender, not too sweet, and are bursting with flavour.
 They’re the perfect companion for a cup of tea.

 This potato and apple pancake recipe is delicious enough for a toddler to eat and fabulous enough to serve to guests.

-If you’re unsure about which variety of apple will work best in the above recipes, we’ve also created a guide outlining the different types of apples available and what they are best used for.
+In addition to the above recipes, we’ve also created a guide outlining the different types of apples available and what they are best used for plus six more apple recipes.
 I always have a few salad apples, snacking apples and baking apples in my fruit basket, and use them almost daily in a variety of ways.

-Oh, one more thing to note: I’m a big fan of buying bags of imperfect apples from the market or grocery store to use for making applesauce or in my baking projects.
-They always taste just as good as their prettier counterparts, and are both an economical and eco-friendly choice for cooking.
+Oh, one more thing to note: we’re big fans of buying bags of imperfect apples from the market or grocery store to use for making applesauce or in baking projects.
+They always taste just as good as their prettier counterparts and are both an economical and eco-friendly choice for cooking.